Euro Summer Sale Summer Sale 20% OFF France & UK 20% OFF France & UK Send-OFF

-We understand there are many other questions you likely have about moving to the UK.
+We understand there are many other questions you are likely to have about moving to the UK.
 Will I find a job there?
 How much money will I make?
 Where will I live?
-We’ll also address these questions later in the post.
+We will also address these questions later in the post.

 Let’s jump in!

-Canadians ages 18 to 30 can experience living in the UK on a working holiday.
+Canadians ages 18 to 35 (inclusive) can experience living in the UK on a working holiday.

 How much does it cost to move to the UK?

-However, the cost of living in the UK and the cost of moving to the UK are two different things.
+But the cost of living in the UK on a working holiday and the cost of moving from Canada to UK are two different things.
 When moving to another country you need to consider additional expenses to set up your new life there, such as flights and visas.
+If you are about to take a UK working holiday for Canadians, these expenses are essential to budget for.

 As a Canadian, you can visit the UK for up to six entire months without a visa.
-This is amazing!
-However, you won’t be able to work in the UK without a visa – which could cause some issues if you need to pay rent.
+But, you will not be able to work in the UK without a visa – which could cause some issues if you need to pay rent.
 Therefore, you will need to apply for a visa.

-Not to worry!
-If you have a Canadian passport and are between the ages of 18-30 (inclusively) then you can apply for a working holiday visa.
-To learn more about the qualifications visit our UK Working Holiday page.
+So, if you have a Canadian passport and are between the ages of 18-35 (inclusively) then you can apply for a working holiday visa or also known as UK Youth Mobility Scheme (YMS) visa.
+To learn more about the qualifications visit our UK Working Holiday for Canadians page.

 When moving to the UK you will be required to sign up for their National Healthcare.